 Field-hunting tip

-Look in rhyolitic volcanic rock country — that is the host setting where owyhee thunderegg typically forms.
+Look in rhyolitic volcanic rock country, the host setting where owyhee thunderegg typically forms.
 If you start seeing quartz, chalcedony, rhyolite in float, you are in the right ground.
 Field specimens usually show a nodular, orbicular habit, so train your eye for that shape before scanning the outcrop.